twsouthwick/XmlSerializerGenerator/README.md

 # System.Xml.XmlSerializer with Source Generator

-This project is to migrate the XmlSerializer generator (sgne) infrastructure to run as a source generator.
+This project is to migrate the XmlSerializer generator (sgen) infrastructure to run as a source generator.

 ## Challenges